There’s something different about you.

 Let’s Do This!

-If you’re ready to quit messing around and become the Indigo Child force of nature that you came here to be… then I want you to join the Indigo Children Society.
+If you’re ready to quit messing around and become the mystical force of nature that you were born to be… then I want to help you make it happen.